dehercar/dehercar/README.md

-- 👋 Hi, I’m @dehercar
+- 👋 Hi, I’m David Cardenas
-- 👀 I’m interested in learning more about Web Development, IA, Java
+- 👀 I’m interested in learning more about Machine Learning and Data Engineering
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on projects with these technologies
+- 💞️ I’m looking to collaborate on projects with these technologies Pandas, PySpark, NLTK, scikit-learn, DevOps
-- 📫 How to reach me
+- 📫 Reach me on my email: davidhdzcard@gmail.com

 <!---
 dehercar/dehercar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.